cyber-shah/graphs-paper/Report.md

             u := pop S;
             if (not visited[u]) then
                visited[u] := true;
-               for each unvisited neighbour w of u push S, w;
+               for each unvisited neighbor w of u push S, w;
       ```